kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 Another set of problems soon appeared:

 * scaffolding this project from the repo wasn't convenient.
-I could `git clone` it to my machine, but that would download a folder with the files...I just needed the files.
+Starting a project with it meant I would need to `git clone` it to my machine.
+But that would download a folder with the files and I just needed the files.
 So if I was starting a project from scratch, I would have to rename the downloaded folder to match the project.
 Or, if I already started a project in another folder, I would have to copy the downloaded repo files to that other folder.
 All of this is doable...it's just not convenient.

 * the template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
 For example: [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
+And what if I wanted to use another pre-processor like [Stylus](http://learnboost.github.io/stylus/ "Read more about Stylus") someday?
 Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because it lets you build a customizable pre-processor.
 So there may be times in the future when I don't need LESS, Sass or another CSS pre-processor.
+Either way, the template needed to be flexible enough for me to add/remove pre-processors as I saw fit.

 * the template contained a `.gitignore` that listed some common files that should be ignored from Git commits.
 But my day job requires my working in a .NET environment built around best practices codified over the course of a decade.
-One of the best practices is that we use  [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") for version control, not Git.
+One of these best practices is that we use  [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") for version control, not Git.

-* the template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
+* the template was configured really well for single page applications (SPAs), but I also do a fair amount of WordPress work.
 The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work, the CSS would need a slightly difference build-out process and the `.gitignore` would need some files added to it.

 * Making the tool work for .NET and WordPress environments meant Jade didn't need to be add to a project by default.